-Rajsamand Lake: Built by Maharana Raj Singh in 1660, Rajsamand lake drips with a rich history spanning from the Rajputana days to the World War II period.
+Rajsamand Lake: Built by Maharana Raj Singh in 1660, Rajsamand Lake drips with a rich history spanning from the Rajputana days to the World War II period.
 The lake stretches to 4 miles in length and 1.75 miles in breadth with its main supplier being River Gomti.
-Rajsamand Lake's embankment, situated on the lake's southern end, has a historical significance of its own.
+Rajsamand Lake’s embankment, situated on the lake’s southern end, has a historical significance of its own.
 It is where Maharana Raj Singh and his descendants conducted his Tuladan rituals.
 Aside from the white marble embankment, the lake boasts a magnificent dam.

 Nathdwara Temples: Known as the “Haveli of Shrinathji,” the architecture of the Nathdwara temple is simple, but its appeal to tourists remains unbounded and ceaseless.
 Shrinathji is the form of Lord Krishna when he lifted the hill Govardhana and his image in the temple inspires devotion and admiration.
 There is an interesting and heroic story behind the establishment of the temple in the 17th century.
 The image of Shri Nath Ji is said to have been rescued by Rana Raj Singh from the clutches of Mughal ruler Aurangazeb.
 However, the image refused to move from the place where the temple stands, and therefore, the priests decided to build a temple around the image.

 Narlai: Narlai is a small idyllic village situated in the heart of the Aravalli Hills.
-Surrounded by the forested hills, the village is one of the most scenic and charming rural locations in Rajasthan.
-Its location between Jodhpur and Udaipur makes it the best candidate for a one night stay.
+Surrounded by forested hills, the village is one of the most scenic and charming rural locations in Rajasthan.
+Its location between Jodhpur and Udaipur makes it the best candidate for a one-night stay.
 Moreover, it is just one hour away from the Kumbhalgarh fort.
 Tourists can enjoy the Narlai horse safari, walking village tour, and stepwell dinner among other things in this location.

 Ghanerao VillageFormerly a part of the Mewar district, Ghanerao is a small village in the Pali district of Rajasthan.
 The cultural heritage and wildlife attract tourists to this quaint little village.
 It was once a prosperous village, an economic center during the era of Mewar rulers.
-Ghanerao houses several Hindu and Jain temples with Mucchal Mahavir temple being the most renowned among them.
+Ghanerao houses several Hindu and Jain temples with the Mucchal Mahavir temple being the most renowned among them.
 The Ghanerao castle, built in the year 1606, is a must when visiting this small village.

 Kumbhalgarh Festival -The annual Kumbhalgarh festival, held in the first week of December, is a sight to see for anyone visiting the culturally and historically rich state of Rajasthan.
-The Three-day festival attracts artisans and performers from all over the world.
-Set against the backdrop of the Kumbhalgarh Fort, the event commemorates Maharana Kumbh’s contribution towards the development of art and culture.
+The three-day festival attracts artisans and performers from all over the world.
+Set against the backdrop of the Kumbhalgarh Fort, the event commemorates Maharana Kumbh’s contribution to the development of art and culture.
 As such, the festival features performances of several Indian classical and folk art forms from all over India.
 During the festival, the formidable fort is adorned with the finest decorations and illuminated, making it an unforgettable spectacle.
 In the crisp December air, the festival charges up the energy of the spectators with its display of some of the amazing talent of the country.

 Where to stay:

 Very much like the city itself, the accommodation in the area has something for every traveler.
-Nature and royal life lovers have the Mewar royal family-owned The Aodhi, whereas for the outdoorsy type Fateh Safari lodge will be more appealing.
+Nature and royal life lovers have the Mewar royal family-owned The Aodhi, whereas for the outdoorsy type Fateh Safari Lodge will be more appealing.
 Those traveling with their families have the option of Club Mahindra Kumbhalgarh resort.
 However, if you want an authentic palace life experience, why not live in an actual palace at Hotel Fateh Bagh?

-The AodhiOwned by the Mewar royal family, The Bodhi is one of the closest hotels to Kumbhalgarh fort.
+The AodhiOwned by the Mewar royal family, The Bodhi is one of the closest hotels to the Kumbhalgarh fort.
 The hotel is nestled in the jungle and offers a scenic view to its guests along with horseback riding and outdoor pool services.

-Fateh Safari LodgeAs suggested by its name, Fateh Safari Lodge offers its guests wildlife safari to the Kumbhalgarh wildlife sanctuary.
+Fateh Safari LodgeAs suggested by its name, Fateh Safari Lodge offers its guests a wildlife safari to the Kumbhalgarh wildlife sanctuary.
 Situated on the edge of the Aravalli Hills, the hotel is the best place to admire the Mewar plains, perfect for those who love photography and the outdoors.

 Club Mahindra KumbhalgarhClub Mahindra’s Kumbhalgarh resort is one of the best accommodation options for a family trip to the fortress town.
 Situated on top of a hill overlooking the Kumbhalgarh valley, the resort offers individual balconies for each room with a splendid view of the UNESCO heritage site.